Rule Execution API

 Additional information describing all request attributes can be found in the article, HTTP Request Member Definitions.

-XML content type is no longer supported with the Rule Execution API.
+• XML content type is no longer supported with the Rule Execution API.
 Please use JSON content types only for requests and responses.
-The embedded JSON data in the request EntityState and InputState attributes no longer requires encoding, but it is still supported for backward compatibility.

 Was this article helpful?